practicalli/clojure-web-services/docs/index.md

 The Clojure community provides a diverse set of libraries, each focused on a specific need.
 Libraries are assembled to rapidly develop a tailored solution, avoiding bloat and the unnecessary complexity that comes with large frameworks.
 Libraries are relatively simple to replace with alternatives or used as inspiration for your own custom functions.

 ???
-INFO "Avoid the complexity and inflexibility of large frameworks"
+INFO "Avoid the complexity of large frameworks"
+    Clojure project uses targeted libraries that solve specific design challenges, avoiding generic and monolithic frameworks.

-    Frameworks are design decisions others have made and generalised to solve a range of problem, so there is no guarantee on how many of those decisions are relevant for the current project.
+    Frameworks codify a large number of design decisions and then generalised to solve a range of problems.
+When the same design decisions are needed, then frameworks can save time.
+However, there is no guarantee on how many of those decisions are relevant for the current project.

     Frameworks tend to include many features not relevant to the current problem, which can be challenging to remove or replace.
-Frameworks can be over relied upon, taking away an opportunity to think about the most relevant solution.
+Frameworks can become heavily relied upon, taking away an opportunity to think about the most relevant solution.

-    Clojure does not focus on the classic framework approach like Rails or Spring, for this reason.
+    Clojure does not focus on the classic framework approach, like Rails or Spring, for this reason.

 ## Navigate the book